St. Vincent's Church

 Live Simply in Action in the Parish

 We have been working with the Reception class in St. Marie’s school garden.
 It has been wonderful to live through the seasons with the children.
 The children have enjoyed working in the garden.
 Some of the children live in flats so don’t have their own garden at home.
 In the last few months we have planted bulbs, made bug hotels, cleared weeds, collected apples, and made fat balls for the birds.
 Every week nature gifts us with new experiences.
 It was lovely to see the snowdrops making an appearance last week and to spot all the green shoots emerging after all the recent snow.
 It is a privilege to be with the children and to help them grow in their understanding of nature and the changing seasons.
-Here are some recent photos that show the children’s efforts in the garden.
+Here are some photos that show the children’s efforts in the garden.
 A Burke, P.Delamere

 snowdrops